OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

-More infomation on using the Objection REPL can be found on the [Objection Wiki](https://github.com/sensepost/objection/wiki/Using-objection "Using Objection")
+More information on using the Objection REPL can be found on the [Objection Wiki](https://github.com/sensepost/objection/wiki/Using-objection "Using Objection")

 ##### radare2